jmdhagz/GoCollab/README.md

 # GoCollab
-A simple Notebook Web App build with Laravel Framework and Vue.js
+GoCollab is a web-based collaboration tool uses to support a group or more individuals to accomplish a common goal or objective.
+Built using Laravel Framework and Vue.js

 ## Features
 - User Authentication